Arts Learning Grant for Organizations

-This program provides up to $5,000 to support high quality arts learning activities in any arts discipline.
+The Arts Learning Project program provides funding of up to $5,000 to support arts learning activities in any arts discipline.
 This grant program is intended to serve as a catalyst for innovative, participatory projects which provide high-quality, age-appropriate arts education to increase knowledge, skills, and understanding of the arts.
 These projects may occur in a wide variety of community venues.
-Grant support is intended to improve your organization’s ability to present or produce a high-quality arts learning activity, which might not take place as proposed without ARAC support.

 For complete eligibility requirements, please read the guidelines.